reversesigh/cosmos_node-initial_setup/01_initial_setup.md

-# Iniital Setup Guide for Cosmos Nodes
+# Inital Setup Guide for Cosmos Nodes
 Written form the perspective of using Ubuntu with a dedicated server or VPS, but most of this will apply if you are running a bare metal machine as well.
 If running on RHEL/CentOS, Arch, or FreeBSD you'll likely need to search for comaptible packages in both official and community repos.
 Some commands may be slightly different as well.

 ## LOGIN